AnkeG/shortestpath/README.md

 'esc' -- reset the game board

 ## To-do list:
-1. limit to two end points
-2. add animation to show the path finding process
+1. add animation to show the path finding process
-3. clearer GUI for set barrier and end points
+2. clearer GUI for set barrier and end points
-4. implementing A * path finding as second spt option
+3. implementing A * path finding as second spt option